Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Experiments

 Visual search task challenges models to locate a target object among distractors, with task difficulty adjusted by the similarity between target and distractor features.
 In conjunctive search, where the target is defined by a unique combination of features (e.g., a green L-shape) and distractors partially share these features (e.g., red L-shapes, green T-shapes), successful identification depends on accurate feature binding.
 Models that struggle with binding may exhibit degraded performance as the number of distractors increases or when features are highly confusable, mirroring human performance limitations when serial attentional scanning is prevented~\cite{treisman1980feature}.

-An instance of the visual search problem is presented in Figure~\ref{fig:tasks}-(a); to evaluate our method, we use the synthetic dataset described earlier to generate 2D and 3D scenes containing between 20 and 50 objects of varying complexities.
+An instance of the visual search problem is presented in Figure~\ref{fig:tasks}-(a); we evaluate the proposed method using the synthetic dataset described earlier to generate 2D and 3D scenes containing between 20 and 50 objects of varying complexities.
 We assessed performance by measuring accuracy in correctly identifying the target’s presence or absence, distinguishing between “visible” searches (the object is explicitly in the scene) and “invisible” searches (the object is absent).
-This distinction is important because simpler visual‐language models often default to predicting “false,” inflating their invisible‐object accuracy while failing to detect visible targets.
+This distinction is important because simpler LVLMs often default to predicting “false,” inflating their invisible‐object accuracy while failing to detect visible targets.
 After computing the accuracy for visible and invisible subtasks, we combined them via the harmonic mean to produce a final score.

-Table~\ref{tab:search} compares our approach against baselines, showing our method delivers consistent and substantial gains over the simple baseline across 2D and 3D scenes and for all evaluated VLMs.
+Table~\ref{tab:search} compares our approach against baselines, showing VISER delivers consistent and substantial gains over the baseline across 2D and 3D scenes and for all evaluated LVLMs.
 In 2D settings, the average harmonic mean for GPT-4o climbs from 0.48 to 0.73, for Claude3.5-sonnet from 0.34 to 0.66, for LLaMa4 from 0.00 to 0.02, and for Qwen2.5-VL from 0.30 to 0.40, with the largest relative improvements occurring as scene complexity increases (e.g., at 40 objects GPT-4o rises from 0.25 to 0.64, and Claude3.5-sonnet rises from 0.18 to 0.59).
-In 3D scenes our method still yields gains to 0.93, and weaker models benefit notably (Claude3.5-sonnet: 0.80 → 0.86; LLaMa4: 0.56 → 0.59; Qwen2.5-VL: 0.12 → 0.20).
-These results confirm that our strategy not only corrects the “always-false” bias of simpler VLMs in invisible-object tasks but also markedly enhances their ability to detect visible targets, achieving robust performance regardless of object count, visibility, or scene dimensionality.
+In 3D scenes, VISER still yields gains to 0.93, and weaker models benefit notably (Claude3.5-sonnet: 0.80 → 0.86; LLaMa4: 0.56 → 0.59; Qwen2.5-VL: 0.12 → 0.20).
+These results confirm that our strategy not only corrects the “always-false” bias of simpler LVLMs in invisible-object tasks but also markedly enhances their ability to detect visible targets, achieving robust performance regardless of object count, visibility, or scene dimensionality.